infinum/dotnet-handbook/Serverless/Azure Functions.md

 #### Function properties
 * Short lived

 Serverless functions should be short-lived and stateless.
 Default lifetime is 5 minutes with maximum of 10 minutes.
 If the function execution time exceeds the configured lifetime it will be un-gracefully killed.

 * Retry logic

-Retry policies can be defined for all functions in an app or for individual functions by setting properties in host.json that will affect all functions or using attributes.
+Retry policies can be defined for all functions in an app by setting properties in host.json or for individual functions using attributes.
 Retry options are : fixedDelay or ExponentialBackoff.
 Learn more [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-error-pages?tabs=csharp#retry-policies-preview)
 Note: Some of the trrigers can come with default retry logic like queue triggered functios, the timer trigger doesn't retry after a function fails.
 When a function fails, it isn't called again until the next time on the schedule.
-*
-Triggers and Bindings
+* Triggers and Bindings

 Triggers initialize function invocation while input and output bindings allow input data to be fetched from or pushed to the source without manual integration.
 They eliminate repetitive code for integration with infrastructure, allowing development to focus purely on business logic.